On the Stability of Mixed Finite-Element Formulations for High-Temperature Superconductors: Analysis of the

 Fig.~\ref{infsup_ta_tapeSuper} gives the evolution of the inf-sup constant for a sequence of progressively refined meshes, for four choices of function spaces.
 Analogously to the \hafOnly, it is only when exactly one approximation space is enriched with hierarchical elements that the inf-sup constant is uniformly bounded from below.
 These choices are good candidates if we want a stable formulation.
 On the other hand, when choosing $\t \in \tspzdone(\Gamma_w)$ and $\a \in \aspzdone(\Oa)$, or $\t \in \tspzdtwo(\Gamma_w)$ and $\a \in \aspzdtwo(\Oa)$, the test suggests that stability issues may arise.
 In practice, this is indeed the case, see Fig.~\ref{tape_j}.

 We observed that with the choice $\t \in \tspzdtwo(\Gamma_w)$ and $\a \in \aspzdone(\Oa)$, the Newton-Raphson procedure faces convergence troubles.
-No satisfying numerical solution has been obtained in that case.
-Since the inf-sup test indicates that this choice is however acceptable, we believe that the issue is related to the iterative technique rather than to the structure of the saddle-point problem.
+Using a fixed point method does not help either.
+No satisfying numerical solution has been obtained in the nonlinear case.
+On the other hand, when considering a linear conductor, no particular issue is encountered and oscillations disappear, as expected from the inf-sup test.
+This result indicates that this choice for $\t$ and $\a$ is acceptable for linear conductors.
+We therefore believe that the issue for nonlinear materials is related to the iterative technique rather than to the structure of the saddle-point problem.

-In constrast to that, the choice $\t \in \tspzdone(\Gamma_w)$ and $\a \in \aspzdtwo(\Oa)$ provides good results and no issues have been observed.
+In contrast to that, the choice $\t \in \tspzdone(\Gamma_w)$ and $\a \in \aspzdtwo(\Oa)$ provides good results and no issues have been observed.
 Our results match the observations in \cite{berrospe2019real}, where the function space for $\a$ is however enriched in the whole $\Oa$ domain, instead of only in the vicinity of $\Gamma_w$.

 To conclude, extending to spaces with non-homogeneous essential boundary conditions, we recommend choosing $\t \in \tspdone(\Gamma_w)$ and $\a \in \aspdtwo(\Oa)$.
 This choice ensures a bounded inf-sup value and does not exhibit any stability issues.